alan-hadyk/side-stacker-game/README.md

 1. Game should be stored in the backend using a relational database.
 2. Backend can be written in JavaScript, Rust or Python >= 3.7.
-3. Any Python backend framework or ORM might be used as needed.
+3. Any Python backend framework or database ORM might be used as needed.
-4. The frontend and backend may interact via REST API, or websocket.
+4. The frontend and backend may interact via REST API or WebSockets.
 5. Real-time streaming can be tricky, so sending drawing strokes or board moves may be done when user clicks a button instead of sending continuous events.

 ### System Architecture